Psalm 128: 1-5

 This psalm proclaims that the ever-reliable God will bless the reverent.

 Blessed are you who fear the LORD, who walk in his ways!
 For you shall eat the fruit of your handiwork; blessed shall you be, and favored.

 The psalm begins with a macarism, a formal statement that designates a person or group as blessed (or happy).
 A macarism specifies the characteristic that is the basis of the specified happiness and then goes on to describe the blessings that flow from that characteristic.

-In this psalm, those who fear the LORD and who walk in God’s ways are called out as blessed.
+In this psalm, those called blessed are those who fear the LORD and who walk in God’s ways.
 The blessing that flows from this attitude of mind and heart is a life of prosperity.

 Your wife shall be like a fruitful vine in the recesses of your home; your children like olive plants around your table.

 The blessings promised here are both material good fortune and a large and extended family.
 Large families, like vast fields, were signs of fertility and prosperity.
 They not only provided companionship through life and partnership in labor, they were also assurances of protection in a hostile world.